minibasehq/minibase/README.md

 Minibase is an **application backend** alternative to Supabase and Firebase.
 It has a Postgres base and a set of components that are accessed through an API gateway.
-The default setup includes a PostgREST API, but components can be added and swapped out as needed.
+The default setup includes a REST API, but the components can be added and swapped out as needed.

 <p align="center">
   <img alt="Architecture diagram" src="https://github.com/explodinglabs/minibase/blob/main/architecture.svg?raw=true" />